radhikasundararaman24/Flight-Management/docs/tutorials/del-res.md

 # Delete reservation by ID

- This resource updates a reservation at a time.
+ This API deletes one reservation at a time.

 ## Prerequisites